What is a spot contract?

 As CFDs are derivative products, you can take advantage of markets that are falling in price, as well as those that are rising – opening up a wider range of opportunities.

-Both products are also leveraged, meaning you can get full market exposure for just a small initial deposit, called margin.
+The products are also leveraged, meaning you can get full market exposure for just a small initial deposit, called margin.
 While leverage can magnify your profits, it can also magnify your losses.
 This makes it important to have a risk management strategy in place.

 Spot contracts summed up